parthmital/RAG-Driven-NPC-Narrative-Engine/docs/research_article.md

 - H3 (State control): The validation barrier reduces oracle-detected committed violations relative to the same system without it, on both normal sessions and adversarial probes.
 - H4 (Cost of control): The barrier's false-rejection rate on legitimate twins is at most 5%, and its added local latency is under 5 ms per turn at P95.
 - H5 (Replay): Replaying the event log from the seed, with or without snapshots, reproduces the live state in 100% of sessions for event-sourced conditions; baselines that mutate state directly without an event log cannot be replayed exactly.
-- H6 (Separability): In the 2 x 2 factorial, the memory factor mainly affects recall, and the control factor mainly affects violations, with small interaction.
+- H6 (Separability): In the $2 \times 2$ factorial, the memory factor mainly affects recall, and the control factor mainly affects violations, with small interaction.
 - H7 (Generalisation): The direction of the H1 and H3 effects holds on held-out worlds W2 to W4.

 A hypothesis is supported only if its effect is significant after correction (Section 12) and its sign is consistent across worlds.
 Results contrary to a hypothesis are reported as such.